Throoni/CAPM_Analysis/results/reports/main/CAPM_Analysis_Report.md

 ## Executive Summary

 This report presents a comprehensive empirical test of the Capital Asset Pricing Model (CAPM) across seven European equity markets from 2021 to 2025.
-Using a sample of 219 stocks from Germany, France, Italy, Spain, Sweden, United Kingdom, and Switzerland, we employ both time-series and cross-sectional methodologies to evaluate whether beta explains stock returns.
+Using a sample of 245 valid stocks (out of 249 total) from Germany, France, Italy, Spain, Sweden, United Kingdom, and Switzerland, we employ both time-series and cross-sectional methodologies to evaluate whether beta explains stock returns.

 ### Key Findings